 If you are loving the look of morganite but still want a ring that nobody else owns or has a little bit of history to it, than here are 5 beautiful period pieces with morganite stone to inspire you.

-An oval morganite and diamond ring that’s got a bit of charm and elegance wrapped into one ring.
+A rectangular peach morganite and diamond ring that’s got a bit of charm and elegance wrapped into one ring.

 2. Morganite Vintage Estate Diamond